deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

 respectively.
 There are two independent variable instances in this example.
-The coordinates along the first independent variable are spaced linearly while the coordinate spacing is non-linear, or arbitrary, along the second independent variable.
+The coordinates of the first independent variable, labeled as `$t_2$`, are spaced linearly while the coordinate spacing is non-linear, or arbitrary, for the second independent variable, labeled as `$t_1$`.
 The coordinates of the two independent variables are

 .. doctest::